 Decarbonizing Homes

-Berkeley Lab has been gathering cost data and using industry surveys to figure out the best approaches for reducing carbon emissions from homes.
+Lawrence Berkeley National Lab (Berkeley Lab) has been gathering cost data and using industry surveys to figure out the best approaches for reducing carbon emissions from homes.
 We are developing standardized cost data collection and database management approaches for future program planning and management purposes.
 This work is studying financing, business practices, and program optimization, as well as investigating new technologies, such as low power heat pumps, thermal storage and smart electric panels.
 We are using machine-learning methods to develop archetypal retrofit packages that optimize carbon reductions and costs.

 Deep Energy Retrofits for Homes